occisn/calc-problem-solving/README.md

 28433 * 1 + 10000000000 %
 ```

-It immediately yields the correct result (voluntarily not shown here).
+Both immediately yields the correct result (voluntarily not shown here).

 <!-- 8739992577 -->